GenesysGo/docs-shadow-cloud/learn/dagger.md

 On the other hand, D.A.G.G.E.R. is a [directed acyclic](dagger.md#directed-acyclic-graph) graph-based (DAG) consensus mechanism, where nodes directly communicate with each other and share their transactions, creating a DAG of transactions.
 In this DAG, every node has its own history of transactions, and consensus is reached by analyzing the entire graph and identifying a single, agreed-upon order of transactions.
 This process allows for high throughput and fast finality, making it an attractive choice for applications that require high speed and scalability (e.g. Shadow Drive, DAGGER Mobile, AI model training).

-In the case of a decentralized storage network like GenesysGo Shadow Drive, D.A.G.G.E.R. this allows for horizontal scalability, meaning that the network can grow by adding more nodes, increasing storage capacity, and processing power without compromising the speed or security of the network.
+In the case of a decentralized storage network like GenesysGo Shadow Drive, D.A.G.G.E.R. allows for horizontal scalability, meaning that the network can grow by adding more nodes, increasing storage capacity and processing power without compromising the speed or security of the network.
 This is because each node can process and validate transactions independently, and the final consensus is reached by analyzing the entire DAG.

 Proof-of-storage (PoS) consensus mechanisms like [Filecoin ](dagger.md#filecoin)and [IPFS](dagger.md#ipfs), on the other hand, allow for decentralized storage by incentivizing participants to store and retrieve data in exchange for cryptocurrency rewards.
 PoS systems have the potential to offer greater security than centralized storage solutions, as data is distributed across multiple nodes, making it difficult for any single node to compromise the network.
 However, PoS systems typically require a significant amount of storage capacity and computational resources to participate, making it less accessible to the general public.